BrandonConte/noteTaker-Supreme/README.md

 ## <img id="about" src="./public/assets/images/about.png" style="height: 40px">

+In this repository, you will find an application that will allow you to create, store, and delete notes with a very easy to use interface.
+(Currently not functioning as intended, will be continuing to fix this during the coming weeks as I progress through my classwork.)

 ## <img id="installing" src="./public/assets/images/installing.png" style="height: 40px">

 Once you have cloned the repo down from GitHub, you will want to run `npm install` in the command line to install all of the Node Modules needed to run the application.